John Orchard (doctor)

-John Orchard FACSEP (born 1967) is an Australian sport and exercise medicine physician, notable for advocating for rule changes in sport to improve player safety.
+John Orchard (born 1967) is an Australian sport and exercise medicine physician, notable for advocating for rule changes in sport to improve player safety.
 In 2020, he was awarded a Member of the Order of the Order of Australia for significant service to sports medicine, particularly cricket.
 He was a member of the Australian government advisory group for sport responding to COVID, representing professional sport as the Chief Medical Officer for Cricket Australia and was instrumental in cricket's response to COVID.
 He worked as the General Medical Officer for Australia at the 2023 FIFA Women's World Cup.
+Prior to his medical career, he worked in sports journalism at The Age including writing a computer program for football tipping and computer programming.

 Professional sporting teams

 He has worked as doctor for the Sydney Swans, Sydney Roosters, NSW State of Origin rugby league team, Sydney Sixers, Cricket NSW and the Australian cricket team.